Sataya Dolphin House — Complete Diving and Snorkeling Guide

 minimum level

 Book directly — no agency fees.
-All three itineraries depart Saturday from Hurghada.
+All three itineraries depart Saturday from Marsa Alam.
 Sataya is typically visited mid-week, in the morning, before the wind picks up.

 Sataya Dolphin House — entries, encounters and the morning lagoon